tbenade/wercker-devcenter/source/articles/cli/installation.md

 $ pip install wercker
 ```

-Depending on your operating systems you may have to run this with superuser privileges (i.e. use `sudo pip install wercker`).
+Depending on your operating system, you may have to run this with superuser privileges (i.e. use `sudo pip install wercker`).
+Also note:
+linux users may need to install python headers (for Ubuntu/Debian users: `sudo apt-get install python-dev`).

 -------